-Visit all your local business owners to let them know you have a great variety of packages available for purchase that will help them solve their gift buying dilemma for staff, friends and family.
+Visit all your local business owners to let them know you have a great variety of packages available for purchase by Gift Certificate that will help them solve their gift buying dilemma for staff, friends and family.

 Take some information along to leave with each business that has your business name and contact details on it.

 Better still, take an order on the spot and deliver the certificates back to them.
 Arrange to phone them to organise payment prior to delivery.